Eating enough calcium on the keto diet can be a tough objective, especially if you’re on the vegan keto diet or cutting out dairy.

 As such, using something like milk protein powder is much like a seesaw of benefits vs. consequences.

-Sure, you get the necessary amino acids for packing on lean mass and reducing body fat, but you also might be ingesting harmful contaminants and inflammatory-inducing whey fractions (remember, whey protein comes from milk).
+Sure, you get the necessary amino acids for packing on lean mass and reducing body fat.
+You also might be ingesting harmful contaminants and inflammatory-inducing whey fractions (remember, whey protein comes from milk).

 The conundrum you face, particularly if you’re on the vegan ketogenic diet, is getting those essential amino acids from plant sources only.

-Plant proteins are not even close to milk protein in terms of essential amino acids per gram, nor do they have a comparable amount of L-leucine (which is basically the “trigger” for muscle protein synthesis).
+Plant proteins are not even close to milk protein in terms of essential amino acids per gram, nor do they have a comparable amount of L-leucine.

 A prudent way to stay vegan – and keto-friendly while maintaining optimal essential amino acid intake is to supplement with a free-form amino acid supplement containing all nine essential amino acids.

-While free-form amino acid supplements are not meant to replace eating an adequate amount of protein from whole foods, they can be a dietary adjunct with many benefits – especially before, during, and/or after diligent exercise.
+While free-form amino acid supplements are not meant to replace protein from whole foods, they can be a dietary adjunct with many benefits.
+This is especially true before, during, and/or after diligent exercise.

 Remember, free-form amino acids are also much quicker to enter your bloodstream and elevate muscle protein synthesis.
 There is minimal digestion necessary in comparison to whole-food protein.